magwenelab/chronic_crypto_evolution/README.md

 # chronic_crypto_evolution
 Code to accompany Montoya et al. study of fungal genome evolution during chronic cryptococcus infection.

+This study uses WeavePop (https://github.com/magwenelab/WeavePop) to analyze the genomes of the sequenced isolates.

 ## WeavePop_parameters
 This folder contains the config parameters and metadata files used to run the WeavePop pipeline.